Protonk/sr-characters/Current/suggested/medic.md

 ####Role:

 An effecive combat medit, built around adept powers and high attributes.
-Uses a sniper rifle as a DMR.
-Can act with high confidence to secure an area or extract a team member.

-He's 18 \[19\] (laser sight) to hit with the rifle; chosen specifically for accuracy (6 is also my physical limit), damage (12P -7AP) and the ability to place an opponent under stress with burst fire (-2 to defend).

-Attacking someone with 12 dodge and 12 armor (fairly decent for a starter enemy), he'll hit 84% of the time with a minimum damage of 8 and a median damage of 14.
-Defending against 12 attack, he'll dodge 67% of the time.
+The DMR is chosen specifically for accuracy, damage and burst fire.
+Attacking someone with 12 dodge and 12 armor, he'll hit 84% of the time with a minimum damage of 8 and a median damage of 14.

-Natural athlete supports getting places in combat: 9 dice on sprinting rolls.
-13 + 4D6 initiative means he has time to spend a full initiative pass performing first aid; in combat first aid rolls 8-13 ***after*** modifiers (limit 5).
-He's also very good at making sure even the most beat up runners make it back alive.
+In combat first aid rolls 8-13 ***after*** modifiers.
+He's very good at making sure even the most beat up runners make it back alive.

-Anytime I need to snap my fingers and make something happen, I have 7 edge.
+I have 7 edge, 12 + 4D6 initiative and 14 dodge.
+I need to test this out, but I'm confident this guy could rip a hole through time.

 ____
 ####Human